chrimiway/chrimiway.github.io/_posts/2018-10-04-scraping-with-selenium.md

 ---
 layout:     post
-title:      Scraping courses review using selenium
+title:      Data scraping using selenium
 subtitle:   a intro to how to use selenium
 date:       2018-10-04
 author:     Zhenhua Wang